wp-plugins/wp-songbook/readme.txt

 = Settings page =
 If you miss something, you can use settings page

-= Guide =
-Guide page is also added to your "Songs" menu to make you understand song managing

-If anything doesn't work, please visit "Support" tab, and leave a topic in forum.
-I'll also appreciate every idea to improve, so don't hesitate to leave a topic in forum.
+`If anything doesn't work, please visit "Support" tab, and leave a topic in forum.
+I'll also appreciate every idea to improve, so don't hesitate to [leave a topic in support forum]`

 == Screenshots ==